Community Writing Center

 Nkenna Onwuzuruoha (or better known as Kenna O.) is a Georgia girl exploring life out West after four years of college in the mid-west and a two year stint abroad teaching English in France and completing a Masters in England.
 Her writing for the past few years has been primarily academic sprinkled with abandoned blogs and coltish emails to close friends.
 As a former AmeriCorps VISTA, she bridged partnerships with local organizations that strengthened CWC’s civic endeavors.
 She uses her down time for walking, biking, hiking, rediscovering anaphora, tricolons, and all other rhetorical devices she loved but cannot remember from high school Latin, and summer festivals.

-Megan Mullineaux: Writing Assistant - Development and Education Cordinator
+Megan Mullineaux: Writing Assistant - Development and Education Coordinator

 After fourteen years of working in the culinary industry, Megan Mullineaux is thrilled to be writing something other than menus.
-Megan is currently pursuing degrees in Philosophy and Anthropology with a minor in linguistics at the University of Utah.
-She has great yet vague plans to continue on to graduate school.
+Megan is currently pursuing degrees in Anthropology, Comparative Literary and Cultural Studies with an emphasis on religious texts and a minor in philosophy at the University of Utah.
+She is currently knee deep in the arduous process of finding a PhD program in Linguistic Anthropology.
 Megan is known to disappear on occasion for much-appreciated backpacking trips.
-She loves spending her time hiking, swimming, playing tennis, cycling, skiing, and typically only sits still in order to read, write or play her cello.
+She loves spending her time hiking, swimming, kayaking, playing tennis, cycling, skiing, and typically only sits still in order to read, write or play her cello.

 John Paul Brantly: Writing Assistant - Communications and Outreach Specialist